mixxxdj/mixxx/source/chapters/advanced_topics.rst

 Making a Custom Keyboard Mapping
 ================================

-The default shortcuts are defined in a text file which can be found at the following location:
+The :ref:`default keyboard mappings<appendix-keyboard>` are defined in a text file which can be found at the following location:

-* Linux: ``/usr/share/mixxx/keyboard/en_US.kbd.cfg``
+* Linux: ``/usr/local/share/mixxx/keyboard/en_US.kbd.cfg``
 * Mac OS X: ``/Applications/Mixxx.app/Contents/Resources/keyboard/en_US.kbd.cfg``
-* Windows: ``<Mixxx dir>\keyboard\en_US.kbd.cfg``
+* Windows: ``<Mixxx installation directory>\keyboard\en_US.kbd.cfg``

-Depending on your systems language settings, Mixxx might use a different file as default, e.g ``de_DE.kbd.cfg`` or ``es_ES.kbd.cfg`` .
+Depending on your systems language settings, Mixxx might use a different file as default, e.g. ``de_DE.kbd.cfg`` for German or ``es_ES.kbd.cfg`` for Spanish.

+There are two ways to customize the default Mixxx keyboard mapping:

+1. Edit your systems default mapping file directly, e.g. ``en_US.kbd.cfg``.
-If you want to customize the keyboard mapping, add a new text file or copy the default shortcut file to the following location:
+2. Copy the default mapping file to the following location:

 * Linux: ``~/.mixxx/Custom.kbd.cfg``
-* MacOSX: ``/Library/Application\ Support/Mixxx/Custom.kbd.cfg``
+* Mac OS X: ``/Library/Application\ Support/Mixxx/Custom.kbd.cfg``
 * Windows: ``%USERPROFILE%\Local Settings\Application Data\Mixxx\Custom.kbd.cfg``

-Make sure the custom keyboard mapping file is renamed to **Custom.kbd.cfg** .
-On the next startup, Mixxx will check if ``Custom.kbd.cfg`` is present and load that file instead of the standard mapping file.
+Then edit this file and save the changes.
+On the next startup, Mixxx will check if ``Custom.kbd.cfg`` is present and load that file instead of the default mapping file.
+This has the advantage, that you can always revert back to the default mapping, just by deleting ``Custom.kbd.cfg``.

-For a list of controls that can be used in the keyboard mapping, see the `MixxxControls <http://www.mixxx.org/wiki/doku.php/mixxxcontrols>`_ topic on the Mixxx Wiki.
+For a list of controls that can be used in a keyboard mapping, see the `MixxxControls <http://www.mixxx.org/wiki/doku.php/mixxxcontrols>`_ topic on the Mixxx Wiki.

-You can share custom keyboard mappings in the `Mixxx User customizations forum`_.
+You can download and share custom keyboard mappings in the `Mixxx User customizations forum`_.

 .. _Mixxx User customizations forum: http://mixxx.org/forums/viewforum.php?f=6